Our Studies

 How does it work?

-VCTE sends pulse of energy to your liver and provides important information for your liver’s health including fibrosis (scarring) and steatosis (fat).
+VCTE sends pulse of energy to your liver or spleen and provides important information for your organs’ health including fibrosis (scarring) and steatosis (fat).

-VCTE examination is carried out by a trained operator.
 You may feel a slight vibration from the probe, but it is a painless procedure.
-The examination typically takes 10-15 minutes.
+Each examination typically takes 10-15 minutes.

 What do I need to do?